for Veterans and the Public

 If you choose to perform oral sex, you may:

-• use a latex barrier (such as a natural rubber latex sheet, a dental dam, or a cut-open condom that makes a square) between your mouth and the vagina.
+- use a latex barrier (such as a natural rubber latex sheet, a dental dam, or a cut-open condom that makes a square) between your mouth and the vagina.
 A latex barrier such as a dental dam reduces the risk of blood or vaginal fluids entering your mouth.
 Plastic food wrap also can be used as a barrier.
-For a visual guide to using dental dams for oral sex, check out this CDC pageLink will take you outside the VA website..
+For a visual guide to using dental dams for oral sex, check out this CDC page.

 If you perform oral sex and this sex includes oral contact with your partner's anus (anilingus or rimming),